nickjj/ansible-letsencrypt/README.md

 letsencrypt_cron_renew: ['0', '0', '1', '*', '*']

 # When set to True this will delete all private keys, CSRs and certificates.
-# You would use this when you want to force create new certificates but be
+# You would use this when you want to force create new certificates, such as
-# warned that you may hit rate limits, so only use this in emergencies.
+# adding a new sub-domain to your certificate file.
+#
+# Don't always keep this enabled or you'll likely run into rate limits.
 letsencrypt_force_reset_all: False
 ```